The Great Alaskan Race: Cast

-Historical Accuracies between the film and actual events
+Historical accuracies between the film and actual events

-In the film, Leonhard Seppala's wife and Sigrid's mother is an Inuit native woman named Kiana, whereas in reality, Seppala's wife and Sigrid's mother was really Constance.
-The film also portrays Constance as the church director of the children's choir, one of the nurses in Nome's small hospital, and Dr. Curtis Welch's daughter, as well as becoming Seppala's second wife and Sigrid's stepmother at the end of the film.
+In the film, Leonhard Seppala's wife and Sigrid's mother is an Inuk native woman named Kiana, whereas in reality, Seppala's wife and Sigrid's mother was really Constance.
+The film portrays Constance as the church director of the children's choir, one of the nurses in Nome's small hospital, and Dr. Curtis Welch's daughter, as well as becoming Seppala's second wife and Sigrid's stepmother at the end of the film.
 Kiana was a fictional character made up in the film.

-Just as portrayed in the film, Leonhard Seppala and his friend Gunnar Kasson both worked for the Hammond gold-mining company in Nome, as well as the fact that Seppala raised a large kennel of Siberian huskies on the sideline.
-Also, both the film and real events portray Togo as Leonhard's favorite lead dog.
+Just as portrayed in the film, Leonhard Seppala and his friend Gunnar Kaasen both worked for the gold-mining company in Nome, as well as the fact that Seppala raised a large kennel of Siberian huskies on the sideline.
+Both the film and real events portray Togo as Leonhard's favorite lead dog.

 Balto and Togo are portrayed differently in the film than in real life.
 In the film, Togo is a gray-and-white Siberian husky and Balto is a large black-and-white Alaskan Malamute.
-In reality, Togo is a mixture of black, gray, and brown in color, while Balto was a black Siberian husky with a white bib on his chest, a long white sock on his right leg, and a short white sock on his left leg.
+In reality, Togo was a mixture of black, gray, and brown in color, while Balto was a black Siberian husky with a white bib on his chest, a long white sock on his right leg, and a short white sock on his left leg.

-In the film, only two children, two Inuit girls named Mary and Akina, die from the diphtheria epidemic before the antitoxin arrived.
-In reality, a total of nine children died from diphtheria before the epidemic was lifted, including seven-year-old Alaskan Eskimo girl Margaret Eide, three-year-old Billy Barnett, and six-year-old Inuit native girl Bessie Stanley.
+In the film, only two children, two Inuit girls named Mary and Akina, died from the diphtheria epidemic before the antitoxin arrived.
+In reality, seven children died from diphtheria before the epidemic was lifted, including seven-year-old Alaskan Eskimo girl Margaret Eide, three-year-old Billy Barnett, and six-year-old Inuk native girl Bessie Stanley.

-Just like in the film, the relay of 20 mushers and their sled dogs did deliver 300,000 units of diphtheria antitoxin to Nome in six days.
+Just like in the film, the relay of 20 mushers and their sled dogs delivered 300,000 units of diphtheria antitoxin to Nome in six days.
 However, the antitoxin supply was a small amount and could only keep the epidemic at bay until a larger shipment arrived.
-What the film doesn't mention is that another 1,100,000 units of serum was gathered and shipped to Alaska, where a second relay of dog mushers and their teams picked it up and delivered it to Nome in another six days.
-The diphtheria epidemic was not immediately averted as is portrayed in the film, but it was finally lifted by February 15, 1925, four weeks after the epidemic had begun.
+What the film doesn't mention is that another 1,100,000 units of serum were gathered and shipped to Alaska, where a second relay of dog mushers and their teams picked it up and delivered it to Nome in another six days.
+The diphtheria epidemic was not immediately averted as is portrayed in the film, but it was lifted by February 15, 1925, four weeks after the epidemic had begun.